Aulin34/dnd-quartz/content/public/Locations/Valconia/Celestara.md

 Nearly nothing is known of Celestara.

-The [[Queen of Moonspire]] noted the importance of this city in the independence and survival of the southern continent altogether.
+The [[Queen of Moonspire]] noted the importance of this city in the independence and survival of the Valconia altogether.

 Nesting Celestara away from the rest of the continent is a cursed valley within a treacherous mountain range, home to mysterious dwarves.